Configuration#

 sources#

 A list of data sources for this cache.
 You can use sources defined in the sources and caches section.
 This parameter is required.
 MapProxy will merge multiple sources from left (bottom) to right (top) before they are stored on disk.
+If you want to use an existing cache without a source, set it to an empty array.

 caches: